 3. Sub Second Threshold

-This mechanism has a DDoS threshold of 50 requests per 100 milliseconds when the threshold is met the DDoS mode will activate on the WAF server that the traffic went through - compared to the other mechanisms that will activate DDoS mode for the entire WAF Cluster.
+This mechanism has a minimum DDoS threshold of 50 requests per 100 milliseconds and a maximum threshold of 20,000 requests per 100 milliseconds.
+When the customizable threshold is met, the DDoS mode will activate on the WAF server that the traffic went through - compared to the other mechanisms that will activate DDoS mode for the entire WAF Cluster.

 What happens when DDoS mode is activated?